-The Ancient Greeks signed and sealed their wills in the presence of a magistrate, then deposited them at a public office.
-Solon, a great lawmaker and poet, introduced the practice in Athens in the sixth century BCE.2
+The Ancient Greeks signed and sealed their wills in the presence of a magistrate.
+They then deposited them at a public office.
+The great ancient Greek lawmaker Solon (born in Athens) was a statesman and poet.
+He introduced the practice in Athens in the sixth century BCE.2 Solon’s laws were were inscribed onto natural materials, namely wood and stone.
+So everyone could see the laws that governed them they were erected in the Acropolis in Athens.

 Ancient Greek lawmaker Solon – introducing freedom of choice in testation